How to Increase Your Home's Kerb Appeal

 Gold bee door knocker and house sign

-Add a door knocker
+Add a Door Knocker

 A small touch, but door knockers are back in fashion with more stylish varieties than ever to choose from.
 Doorbells tend to add little to the appearance of a home, but a knocker can add a touch of class.
 Here is a great example a customer of ours sent in, where she has matched the colour of her house sign to her door knocker - it looks great!